tbp.monty.frameworks.utils#

 - Parameters:

-threshold – minimun distance between two parts to be considered different. defaults to 0.01
+threshold – Minimum distance between two paths to be considered different.
+Defaults to 0.01.

 - Returns: